Legal Advice for Libel — 16 results

 another person, which causes that person to suffer harm.
 Slander involves

 the making of... more

-Written by attorney Mark Underwood, almost 5 years ago.
+Written by attorney Mark Underwood, about 5 years ago.

 Get Counsel Hire an attorney who is well-versed in tort law.
 The best way to gather evidence is to be aware of everything that should be presented to the judge or magistrate hearing your... more